Children's Hospital is part of the UPMC family.

 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Intestinal failure, sometimes referred to as “short bowel syndrome" or "short gut syndrome,” results from a number of causes ranging from surgical removal to functional failure to develop.
-Children’s Hospital of Pittsburgh of UPMC offers a unique approach to treating short bowel syndrome and is at the forefront of treating this medical issue.
+UPMC Children's Hospital of Pittsburgh offers a unique approach to treating short bowel syndrome and is at the forefront of treating this medical issue.
 A multi-specialty group of pediatric experts from surgery, gastroenterology and transplant collaborate to evaluate the underlying diagnosis, nutritional needs and digestive functions.
 After evaluation, a patient may be recommended for a bowel-lengthening procedure.

 Whether a portion of the intestine has been removed by surgery, has been damaged by physical trauma or has stopped developing or working, Children’s Hospital of Pittsburgh provides family-centered, innovative care.
 Both the patient and family are provided support and education as needed.
 The expert team dedicated to each patient evaluates all possibilities before determining a course of treatment.
 The goal of this unified approach improves liver function and nutritional absorption.

 If a bowel-lengthening procedure is determined to be the best option, one of two procedures may be used, as described below:

 In situations where a bowel-lengthening procedure will not be effective, a transplant may be recommended.
 Approximately 40 to 50 percent of short bowel syndrome patients are referred for transplantation.
 In addition, our surgeons exhaust all options before recommending transplantation.